 This half-day program is geared towards helping you answer those questions so you can create a go-to-market model that is scalable and sustainable.
 Join the Virginia SBDC, the U.S. Commercial Service, and our private sector experts Scott Blacklin and Ross Ensor on May 8th from 8:30 a.m. to 12:30 p.m.
 All potential attendees are required to contact Aaron Scott Miller at firstname.lastname@example.org or 703-277-7715 in order to ascertain your eligibility for this program.
 Click here for more details.

 Please note that this program is for established firms.
 Your inclusion in this program is made at the sole discretion of the Virginia SBDC.
 If you are not eligible for this program, the SBDC and our partners offer other training programs for companies at all levels.

-The first three programs of 2014 will be held in Fairfax at:
+The program will be held in Fairfax at: